NeuYash/UrlShortner/README.md

 1. **Shorten a URL:**

-   - Send a POST request to `/shorten` with the long URL.
+   - Send a POST request to `/shorten` with a JSON body consisting LongUrl and id(UserID).

 2. **Access Shortened URLs History:**

    - Send a GET request to `/history/:userId` to retrieve the history of shortened URLs for a specific user.

+3. **Create User:**

+   - Send a POST request to `/create` to create Tier based users.
+   - Tier1: Can shorten 5 urls
+   - Tier2: Can Shorten 4 urls
+   - Tier based structure for demo purpose.

 ## Error Handling